Mridul98/omnilytics_data_science_challenge/README.md

 ## Part - 2

 ### Evaluation of the different fit for different tops using RMSE:

-    fit top1  = 2.14929
+    The demand was calculated in a sense that, over a certain period of time, minimum how much product should be up for sell.
+So, I have calculated the mean of the values over the time period.
+Specifically, (total sales over a period / length of the period) fit top1  = 2.14929
     fit2 top1 = 1.7787
     fit3 top1 = 1.7579